Last Updated: October 10, 2022

 • Is there a natural, comfortable, and neutral meeting place?
 If so, it will be easier to convince people to attend meetings.

 Try not to start a neighborhood association with the same neighborhood boundaries as an existing organization simply because you are a personal or political foe of the leader of the other organization.
 Think of your community first.
-But a new organization is preferable to an ineffective one.
+But a new organization is preferable to an ineffective or toxic one.
 If you try your best to work within the existing organization and cannot do so, then you may need to begin something new.